 - Peel the eggplants and cut them into round slices

-- then in the eggs
+- then, in the eggs

-- and last in the breadcrumbs
+- and last in the seasoned breadcrumb mixture

-- Lay them on a board
+- Lay the breaded cutlets on a board

 - Serve while still warm with some mayonnaise or Aioli